Adopt good bio-security practices at work

 Topic Overview

-The SEG Awards Level 1 Award in Practical Countryside Skills introduces students to the fundamental techniques and knowledge required for working in the countryside and land management sectors.
-This qualification covers essential practical skills such as habitat management, tool use, and health and safety procedures, providing a solid foundation for further study or entry-level employment.
-Students learn to identify common plants and wildlife, maintain basic equipment, and carry out tasks like hedge laying, fencing, and path maintenance, all within the context of sustainable land use.
+The SEG Awards Level 1 Certificate in Practical Countryside Skills introduces students to the fundamental techniques and knowledge required for working in horticulture and land management.
+This qualification covers essential practical skills such as planting, pruning, weeding, and maintaining outdoor spaces, alongside an understanding of health and safety protocols.
+It is designed for beginners who want to build a solid foundation in countryside management, whether for further study or entry-level employment.

 Key Concepts